Inflation: Decryption of the Descrozaille law

 Improved conditions for suppliers

 Finally, the Descrozaille law gives more power to manufacturers during annual price negotiations.
 It aims to clarify an area of legal uncertainty: when producers and supermarkets do not agree on prices.
-Today, supermarkets keep the old prices even if production costs increase for manufacturers.

 Under this new law, suppliers will simply be able to stop deliveries to stores.